Manders-Ma/restaurant-finder-TW/README.md

 # FoodSearchService-TW

 ## Brief Introduction
-- A simplified google map that considers traffic costs based on current location and provides more appropriate search functions.
+>A simplified google map that considers traffic costs based on current location and provides more appropriate search functions.

-- Different from the past that only displayed the distance, it is changed to use a more intuitive traffic time.
+>Different from the past that only displayed the distance, it is changed to use a more intuitive traffic time.
+---
 ## System Component

  - Frontend : HTML, CSS, Bootstrap
  - Backend : Flask, sqlAlchemy
  - Database : google cloud sql (postgreSQL)
  - Service : google map API (Distance Matrix API, Places API)
+---
 ## Prerequisite
-### **1. Prepare Python Environment**
+#### **1. Prepare Python Environment**

 Create a virtual environment :